-The effectiveness of the leadership and management of the school as a church school is good

-The Executive Headteacher has ensured that the school has developed a more overt Christian character since the previous inspection.
-Members of the school community are more aware that the school has a vision rooted in Christian teaching and that this has a positive impact on children's attitude to learning and approach to relationships.
-Members of staff show great passionate for their duties and the focus on raising standards, which are improving, has not stopped the development of the school as a church school.
-Explicit Christian values are making an impact on the children's attitudes towards learning.
-The Executive Headteacher and senior leaders have a very clear grasp of what needs to be done to proceed in developing the distinctive Christian ethos and have the full support of the governing body to do so.
-To this end their self-evaluation is realistic and shows a good capacity to continue to improve as a church school.
-The school has improved in many ways since the previous inspection, particularly in engaging parents in whole school policy and practice.
-Parents remarked on how the school is now 'much better at seeking our views'.
-The RE leader ensures that the subject has a high profile in the school and that it is delivered in an exciting way.
-She has a good understanding of developments in RE and is clear in how to take the school forward.
-Staff receive up to date training and the school are currently engaged in the 'Understanding Christianity' project, exploring teaching Christianity at a greater depth.
-Governors have taken seriously their role in appointing senior leaders who have a strong church school ethos.
-They are now monitoring RE and worship to identify further challenging areas for improvement.
-Procedures to monitor and evaluate the overall impact of the Christian ethos on all aspects of school life are less well developed.
-Parents support the school's ethos because they feel that it allows the children to explore what faith means to them in a natural way.
+The effectiveness of the leadership and management of the school as a church school is good relationships.
+The teaching of explicit Christian values is developing a shared understanding of spirituality.
+Members of staff show great passion for their duties and the focus on raising standards, which are improving, has not stopped the development of the school as a church school.
+The executive headteacher and senior leaders have a clear grasp of what needs to be done to continue developing the distinctive Christian ethos and have the full support of the governing body to do so.
+Self-evaluation is realistic and shows a good capacity to continue to improve as a church school.
+The school has benefited from clear advice from the diocese which has helped to evaluate their performance as a church school and given appropriate challenge.
+Since the previous inspection, parents have become more engaged in whole school policy and practice.
+They particularly remark that the school is now 'much better at seeking our views'.
+Parents support the school's ethos because they feel that it encourages children to explore what faith means to them in a natural way.
+The RE leader ensures that the subject has a high profile in the school and is delivered in an exciting way.
+She has a good understanding of developments in RE and is clear how to take the subject forward.
+Staff receive up to date training and are currently engaged in implementing the 'Understanding Christianity' project, exploring teaching Christianity at a greater depth.
+Governors take seriously their role in appointing senior leaders who support the church school ethos.
+Governors monitor RE and worship to identify further areas for improvement and understand the need to develop their skills and abilities in continuing to challenge the school as a church school.
+Procedures to monitor and evaluate the overall impact of the Christian ethos on all aspects of school life are in place.
 The vicar makes an important contribution to the life of the school and is a familiar member of the school community.
 He regularly leads acts of worship and welcomes children to the church to celebrate services such as Christmas and Easter.
-Children, parents and staff all commented on the enjoyment and enthusiasm Reverend Charlie brings to worship.
-The commitment of the 'Open the Book' team to worship each week strengthens the children's knowledge of Bible stories.
-Parents say that their children come home and talk about the Bible stories and link them to their school values.
-The school has benefited from clear advice from the diocese which has helped them to evaluate their performance as a church school and given appropriate challenge.
+Children, parents and staff all comment on the enjoyment and enthusiasm he brings to worship.
+The commitment of the 'Open the Book' team, comprising of members of the church, to worship each week strengthens the children's knowledge of Bible stories.
+Parents say that their children come home and talk about Bible stories and link them to their school values.
 The school's Christian ethos has supported the school through some hard times.
 The school is at a place where children and adults are excited about the possibilities for their next stage of development.